 Meeting demand for sustainable packaging a continuous balancing act

-Every story that touches on sustainability and packaging immediately points to consumer behavior and reiterates that the next generation of consumers will demand less packaging.
+Every story that touches on sustainable packaging immediately points to consumer behavior and reiterates that the next generation of consumers will demand less packaging.

 Millennials have taken the lead as the generation that cares more about general sustainability and packaging sustainability than any other age demographic, according to Packaging Sustainability: A Changing Landscape from PMMI Business Intelligence, a division of PMMI, The Association for Packaging and Processing Technologies.